South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 South Carolina Performance Insights

-- The Gamecocks have a +971 scoring differential, topping opponents by 30.3 points per game.
-They're putting up 81.4 points per game to rank seventh in college basketball and are giving up 51.1 per contest to rank fourth in college basketball.

-- Offensively, South Carolina is averaging 80 points per game this season in conference contests.
-As a comparison, its season average (81.4 points per game) is 1.4 PPG higher.
+- South Carolina is averaging 80 points per game this season in conference games, which is 1.4 fewer points per game than its season average (81.4).

-- The Gamecocks are posting 86.2 points per game this year when playing at home, which is nine more points than they're averaging in away games (77.2).
+- At home, the Gamecocks are averaging nine more points per game (86.2) than they are in away games (77.2).

+- Defensively, South Carolina has been better in home games this season, ceding 47.5 points per game, compared to 54.2 when playing on the road.

+- The Gamecocks have been racking up 79.6 points per contest in their last 10 times on the court, an average that's slightly lower than the 81.4 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.